DC20-dev/dc20-dev.github.io/_projects/Projects.md

 {% include colorizer.html primary=page.primary secondary=page.secondary tertiary=page.tertiary %}

-Here are some of the projects I’ve worked on, each showcasing my passion for creativity, problem-solving, and learning new technologies.
+Here’s a collection of projects I’ve enjoyed building, each with its own unique challenges and ideas.

 <div class="card-container">
 {% for project in site.projects %}